 In a similar way, you can look through the book store and see which books are clearly romances.
 Most romance books covers have the female protagonist’s arms around the male protagonist.
 Noticed?
 My point is, look at the same genre you’re going to create on different websites like Amazon, Goodreads, Pinterest, etc.

 Don’t just look at it lightly, try to make a note of the similar patterns you see and know the trend.

 Find Your Ratio.

-This is the ratio between the width and height of the cover.
+Book cover dimensionis vital when you think of designing a cover.
+When we talk about ratio of covers, it means the ratio between the width and height of the cover.
 For digital books, your final cover ratio is determined by the platform you have chosen.
-The spine for print books depend on the page count and paper density.
+The spine for print books depends on the page count and paper density.